 Over the years, I’ve had a lot of conversations with parents when things aren’t going well.
 One of the hardest is when a parent asks how to get a child to “toughen up.”

 I know what parents mean when they say this.
-There come times when you look at how a child is behaving over something that seems so simple, and you just want to tell him that he has to get over it and move on.
+There come times when you look at how a child is behaving over something that seems so simple, and you just want to tell the child that they have to get over it and move on.

-But as I explained to Joe’s father, when a child has sensory processing issues, he’s not going to “toughen up” in the way we might expect from a child who doesn’t face those challenges.
+But as I explained to Joe’s father, when a child has sensory processing issues, a child is not going to “toughen up” in the way we might expect from a child who doesn’t face those challenges.
 The flaw in this approach is that a lack of toughness has nothing to do with sensory processing.

 Here’s how I explained this to Joe’s dad.